steve-martin-at-esure/hello_world/tests/README.md

 ```

-## Automated Behavior Tests
+## Automated Functional and Behavior Tests

 ### Coverage
-The full scope of all automated behavior tests currently being executed can be found in the [BEHAVIOR_COVERAGE](BEHAVIOR_COVERAGE.md) file.
+The full scope of all automated behavior tests currently being executed can be found in the [FUNCTIONAL_TEST_COVERAGE](FUNCTIONAL_TEST_COVERAGE.md) file.

 ### Tools
 ADD DETAILS HERE ON WHAT TOOLS WHERE USED TO BUILD AND EXECUTE THESE TESTS.